aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/pdf-to-xps/_index.md

 ---
-title: PDF to XPS
+title: PDF To XPS
-linktitle: PDF to XPS
+linktitle: PDF To XPS
 second_title: Aspose.PDF for .NET API Reference
 description: Step by step guide to convert PDF to XPS using Aspose.PDF for .NET.
 type: docs
 weight: 220
 url: /net/document-conversion/pdf-to-xps/
 ---
 In this tutorial, we'll walk you through the process of converting a PDF file to XPS (XML Paper Specification) format using Aspose.PDF for .NET.
 The XPS format is an XML-based file format used to electronically represent documents.
 By following the steps below, you will be able to convert a PDF file to XPS format.

 ## Prerequisites